Evangel2020/Azure-Storage-Project/README.md

 # Azure-Storage-Project

-This project is used to create a storage application that helps to store various files.
+This project is about creating a storage application that helps to store various files.
-I would be using various language to implement the application.
+I would be using various languages to implement this project.